Smurf-IV/Excel_PRIME/README.md

 ## Performant
 - Try to be as fast as possible, i.e.
-    - Forward only
+    - Forward only Lazy loading
     - No Attempting to decipher / convert the cell(s) types (Its all text in lx)
-    - No attempting to create datatables with headers etc.
+    - No attempting to create /use datatables with headers etc.
     - Use `IEnumerable`s with initial offset starts (Row / Column)
     - Allow `CancellationToken`s to be used to allow page transitioning cancellation (More on this later)